Try Everything: Critical reception

 The song was nominated for Best Song Written For Visual Media at the 59th Grammy Awards.

 In 2020 Billboard named "Try Everything" as one of the 12 best Disney songs of the 21st century.
 In 2022, the song ranked 19th on the Billboard’s Greatest of All Time Disney Songs Chart.

 In the UK, the song ranked 25th on the list of Disney's Official most-streamed songs as of 2022.

 Music video

 The music video consists mostly of scenes from Zootopia, intercut with footage of Shakira singing in a recording studio.

 Accolades

 International version

 As the track is a background song, not key for the understanding of the plot, "Try Everything" was left untranslated in most foreign dubbings.
 However, it numbers a few adaptations around the world.

 Other versions

 In April 2016, the five man a cappella group Home Free released a music video of their cover of the song.

 As of November 2021, the video had over 8.5 million views on YouTube.

 In November 2020, the South Korean girl group Purple Kiss covered the song as part of their international medley of covers of the top female vocalist from each country.

+In 2024, Emily Ann Roberts covered the song as the voice of Trixie for the reimagined Country Bear Musical Jamboree attraction at Walt Disney World's Magic Kingdom.